About Me

 Hotel: Lijiang Manbai Haoting Hotel

 When we woke up this morning, we felt a little shortness of breath.
-Lijiang sits much higher than Kunming at an altitude of about 2,400 m (7,900 ft) above sea level.
+Lijiang sits much higher than Kunming or Dali at an altitude of about 2,400 meters above sea level.
 The air is thinner and since we arrived in Lijiang, some of our fellow travelers complained of shortness of breath, headache, and experienced sleep disorder.

 When we arrived at the Cable Car Station there was already a large crowd and a long queue.
-The cable car brought us to the Glacier Park, the highest accessible point at the height of 4506 m.
+The Yulong Snow Mountain ropeway refers to one of the three cable car systems.
+The cable car brought us to the Glacier Park, the highest accessible point at the height of 4506 meters.
 From the top cable station, you can walk up the wooden boardwalks and stairs that lead to the viewpoints.
-The highest accessible platform is around 4,680 m (15,350 ft).
+The highest accessible platform is around 4,680 meters.
 The true peak is very steep, glaciated, and restricted and only professional mountaineers with permits can attempt it.
-After some photo shots, we descended to the Visitors Centre and boarded a shuttle bus to the Blue Moon Valley about 12 km away.

 (On top of the world)

-From the Blue Moon Valley we went to the performance venue of "Impression of Lijiang" which is located in Ganhaizi Blue Moon Valley Theater in Yulong Snow Mountain.
-At an altitude of 3,100 m, it is one of the highest performance theaters in the world.
+From the Blue Moon Valley we went to the performance venue of 'Impression of Lijiang' which is located in Ganhaizi Blue Moon Valley Theater in Yulong Snow Mountain.
+At an altitude of 3,100 meters, it is one of the highest performance theaters in the world.
 The performance is set against the natural backdrop of Jade Dragon Snow Mountain.
 The Show was performed by more than 500 local villagers from the Naxi, Yi, Bai, and Tibetan ethnic groups.
 It tells the story of their traditions, relationship with nature, and respect for the mountains.

 No comments: